StarfishXeno/sotor/README.md

-# Saves of the Old Republic
+# SotOR: Saves of the Old Republic

 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)

 A new save editor for KotOR 1 and 2

 ![](assets/screenshot.png)

 # Warning